RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Programming-Guides.rst

 **Compiling for Different GPU Architectures**

-By default, HCC would auto-detect all the GPUs available it's running on and set the correct GPU architectures.
+By default, HCC will auto-detect all the GPU's local to the compiling machine and set the correct GPU architectures.
 Users could use the --amdgpu-target=<GCN Version> option to compile for a specific architecture and to disable the auto-detection.
 The following table shows the different versions currently supported by HCC.

 There exists an environment variable HCC_AMDGPU_TARGET to override the default GPU architecture globally for HCC; however, the usage of this environment variable is NOT recommended as it is unsupported and it will be deprecated in a future release.